AreebE/Chess/README.md

     * The rook has not moved.
     * The king is currently not in check.
     * If any of the spaces are being attacked by one of the oppposing color.

+# Current bugs:
+* Cannot check for stalemate quite yet.
+* Currently working on a second mode where you can open a game.
+Please consider this feature unusable for now.